 The Lowell Observatory is a National Historic Landmark.
 It’s home to the 24-inch (61-cm) Clark Refracting Telescope and the 13-inch (33-cm) Pluto Discovery Telescope.

-Visitors get access to the facility for entire day and can attend talks and tours, like the Lowell Tour.
+Visitors get access to the facility for the entire day and can attend talks and tours, like the Lowell Tour.
 Another popular activity is stargazing from the Giovale Open Deck Observatory (weather permitting).

 Located at 1400 W. Mars Hill Rd.
-Open Wednesday to Monday from 10 a.m. to 10 p.m. and Tuesday from 10 a.m. to 5 p.m.
-Adult admission is $25 and kids (5 to 17) enter for $16 from Wednesday to Monday.
-Tuesday’s admission is $18 for adults and $12 for kids.
+Winter Hours: Open Wednesday to Monday from noon to 10 p.m. (closed Tuesday).
+Summer Hours: Open daily at noon to 10 p.m.
+(Tuesday noon to 6 p.m.).
+Adult admission is $35 and kids (5 to 17) enter for $20.

 Arizona Snowbowl Ski Resort

-Ski season runs from late November until the end of April.
+The ski season runs from late November until the end of April.
 The scenic chair lift transports hikers and mountain bikers from the summer through October for fall color.

 The Best Utah Road Trip Itinerary